About the author

 The benefit of freelancing is having the final decision on who you work for.
 After a 15-20 minute video call, reject the work if you have any doubts.

-To avoid difficulties and cover yourself legally and financially, draw up a contract both parties sign.
+Both parties sign a contract to avoid difficulties and cover themselves legally and financially.
 Ensure the project scope is detailed, including pricing, payment schedule, and options.

 Who owns the copyright and ownership of the work?
 As it is a legal document, it can be used in court should you have any difficulties.
 Include the deadlines and timeline if it is a project over a long period.